 Let’s look at a few of each and I can show you what to look for.

-The latest smartphones such as the Samsung and the iPhone have brilliant cameras and can definitely be used on the bank.
+The latest smartphones such as Samsung and iPhone have brilliant cameras and can definitely be used on the bank.
 The thing is with smartphones, is that we usually have mucky and slimy hands when we are fishing and it’s likely your smartphone will get mucky too if you use it to take photos of the fish.

 I will use my smartphone if I have a friend with me who doesn’t have mucky hands.
 After all, I don’t want my phone smelling of fish!
 Especially at work.